 - Brown the meat - It's important to brown the meat first and get a nice dark sear when making a stew.
 You'll need to work in batches giving the meat enough space in the pot to avoid steaming the meat.
-This does take time but it helps not only with a more flavorful meat, but it also develops a fond, the brown bits on the bottom of pot, which you'll later be scraping up into your stock giving it a ton of flavor.
-After browning the meat remove it to a plate and set aside.
+This does take time, but it helps not only with more flavorful meat, but it also develops a fond, the brown bits on the bottom of the pot, which you'll later be scraping up into your stock, giving it a ton of flavor.
+After browning the meat, remove it to a plate and set aside.
 Be sure to keep an eye on your heat while cooking and not burn the fond.
 Adding more oil and reducing the heat as needed.

-- Add the garlic and tomato paste - Next push the vegetables to the sides clearing a space and cook the garlic for around 30 seconds, until it becomes fragrant.
+- Add the garlic and tomato paste - Next, push the vegetables to the side and cook the garlic for around 30 seconds until it becomes fragrant.
 Then stir in with the vegetables so it doesn't burn while cooking the tomato paste.
 Next, make another space in the center and add your tomato paste.
-Cook stirring frequently until it begins turning a darker brownish color and then stir in with the other vegetables.
+Cook, stirring frequently, until it begins turning a darker brownish color, and then stir in with the other vegetables.

 - Add the rest of the veggies - After around 2 hours remove from the oven and add in the rest of your carrots and the potatoes.
-If you're making the stew for company and really want to make sure your veggies are perfect, you can also cook them separate and add them in at the end.
-I'd also take this time to skim any fat from the surface of your stew with a spoon.
-You don't have to get every bit but I like to get out as much as I can.
+If you're making the stew for company and really want to make sure your veggies are perfect, you can also cook them separately and add them in at the end.
+I also take this time to skim any fat from the surface of the stew with a spoon.
+You don't have to get every bit, but I like to get out as much as I can.

 For a thicker stew, leave out the 2 cups of water and stir in a cornstarch slurry towards the end of the cooking time.
 For the slurry you'll need around 2 tablespoons of cornstarch mixed with 2-3 tablespoons of cold water.